zsoltbalogh/save-the-earth/README.md

  - Turn off electricity when leaving the desk for the night (still need to verify if it means anything)
  - Review servers, shut down unneeded ones.
 Consolidate services.
  - Set up smart rules for ACs
+ - Place reminders in meeting rooms/Toilets to turn off electricity

 ## 03. Water (April)
 Ideas: